marlygme/Home-Ground-Hub-Tracker/replit.md

 # Home Ground Hub Tracker

 ## Overview
 A mobile-friendly React + Vite web application for managing participants in soccer programs.
-Built with localStorage for data persistence, allowing coaches and administrators to track participant information and weekly attendance offline.
+Built with localStorage for data persistence, allowing coaches and administrators to create custom soccer programs, assign participants, and track weekly attendance offline.

 ## Purpose
+- Create and manage multiple soccer programs with custom names and attendance week counts
 - Manage soccer program participants with full CRUD operations
+- Assign participants to specific programs
-- Track weekly attendance (10 weeks) for each participant
+- Track weekly attendance with dynamic weeks per program
-- Filter participants by age group (5-7, 8-10, 11-13, 14-16, 17+)
-- Search participants by name, email, or phone
+- Filter and search participants by program, age, name, email, or phone
+- View statistics and analytics by program
 - Mobile-responsive interface optimized for tablets and phones

 ## Technology Stack